jgarc186/second-brain/2-areas/chart-your-course/2025/week_20_steps_to_growth.md

 1) Improve my apperance (let your hair grow, improve your cloth, and higine).
 2) Improve my communication and listening skills (join toastmasters and be comminettedt to the process of becoming a competent communicator).
 3) Take my leadership skills to the next level.

+### Wednesday:
+- physical:
+1) Wake up early in the morning to work out in the morning before work.
+2) Buy a bike and start going out for 12 miles or more around once a week or two times a week.
+3) Go to sleep early.